belldm/IE-332-Project-2/README.md

 - Changing one color to another - gianna
 - Adding blur
 - Zooming in/Zooming out - justin
-- 1 in every 4 pixels turns a shade of color
+- 1 in every 4 pixels turns a shade of color - gianna
 - Adding a filter
 -
 -